mnebuerquo/add-my-account/readme.md

 I have a recurring situation where someone needs to give me access to a server so I can help them troubleshoot a problem.
 Many times it has been a person with sudo access but without a great knowledge of Linux.

+You may ask why someone has sudo access to a production server, but doesn't know how to use Linux.
+This is very common in small companies, design firms, and companies for whom the technology is not their product, but a necessary cost of doing business.
+A company which has serious security requirements won't ever use this script, but they will have multiple people capable of supporting their servers so they won't typically be in this situation.

+I know I can troubleshoot their situation, but I can't log in, and they don't know how to create an account for me.
+In the User Story, I show an example of talking someone through adding my public key to an existing account.
+This is a painful process, so copy/paste makes it easier.

-My goal is to send them a one-liner which they can paste into their terminal to give me login and sudo access on their server.
+My goal is to send them a simple command which they can paste into their terminal to give me login and sudo access on their server.

+Sure, I could try to use something like remote desktop to log in to their laptop and use their login.
+But I don't have any of that set up in advance.
+That's also slow, and I'm limited by the capabilities of their terminal program.
+This way, I can send them a link to my github repo.
+It has simple instructions, and should work for most cases.

 ## User Story